mspielberg/factorio-railloader/README.md

     * Fix crash when clicking a single point to create a blueprint.
     * Fix misleading loader placement guide.
     * Shrink placement collision box.
+* 0.2.3 (2018-02-02):
+    * You must now actually research the technology to unlock rail loaders and unloaders.
+    * Fix crash when creating a blueprint with a GUI open in Factorio versions before 0.16.21.
+    * Fix crash after mining a loader under certain circumstances.
+    * Loaders do not lock in an item if set to accept all items.